Best Samsung fitness tracker Android Central 2021

-We've worn every wearable tracker size, style, and system, and Samsung's fitness trackers can certainly hold their own against the competition.
-Samsung has a few options for you to choose from and we're here to help you pick the best fit for your fitness needs.
-When you're looking for all the health/fitness features you can get packed into one impressive device, the Samsung Gear Fit2 Pro is the best pick.
-You'll have everything you need to track your progress.
+It's safe to say that we at Android Central have tried every wearable tracker size, style, and system, and Samsung's fitness trackers can certainly hold their own against the competition.
+Samsung offers a few different options for you to choose from and we're here to help you pick the best one for your fitness needs.
+When you're looking for all the health and fitness features you can get packed into one impressive device, the Samsung Gear Fit2 Pro is the best pick.
+If that's not a good fit, there are other options to consider.
 We've rounded up a few of the best Samsung fitness trackers for you to choose from.

 For many people, the Samsung Gear Fit2 Pro is still one of the best choices on the market.
 It's not the newest device out there, but this slim-screened companion checks all of the boxes for fitness tracking, with the sensors and software capable of following everything from your everyday movements to running, gym workouts, and swimming.